 And the smallest things can set me off, like unconscious sexism from men.
 And women.
 But are they really the small things?
 Or are they the massive, stinkin’ fat elephant in the room no-one wants to acknowledge?

 I ignore it, but it shits me.
 Just like I ignore little jokes that sneak into everyday conversation.
 “Women!
 God, next lifetime I’m coming back a gay man!” or “Women!
 You’re all crazy!”
-Oh yes, it’s funny that we are such a massive inconvenience, so unfuckable and all so inherently stupid…
+Oh yes, it’s funny that we are such a massive inconvenience, so inherently stupid…

 This of course, I do not say either.
 I go for a walk, because I am a ‘nice’ person.
-Oh how I despise being this watered down, voiceless, shell of a person just to keep the angry men less angry, to keep the peace.
+I am a shell of a person just to keep the angry men less angry, to keep the peace.
 I am my mother’s daughter.

-I know this reaction is not real.
-And I know these man are not ‘bad’.
-They’re just in their own bubble, feeling as though I’m trying to take away from their suffering.
+I know these men are not ‘bad’.
+They’re just in their own bubble, feeling as though I’m trying to belittle or ignore their own suffering.
 Everyone just wants to be seen, and men suffer too.
 Not any less than women do, just not in the same way.

 I could be wrong, I don’t have a penis.
 But this is what I’ve observed.